4 Reasons To Launch Your Online Course With A Live Challenge

 The magic resides in those 5 days.
 Those 5 days can do something that months of effort also can’t.
 With traditional methods, you prep for months, and everything rides on that single performance.

-This like, know and trust factor is very crucial in any business and it’s a huge advantage that with challenges you’re able to do so, in a matter of days.
+The Know, Like, Trust factor is very crucial in any business and it’s a huge advantage that with challenges you’re able to do so, in a matter of days.

 4. Easy to Implement

-And of course it’s an undeniable fact that challenges are profitable and hassle-free.
+And of course, it’s an undeniable fact that challenges are profitable and hassle-free.
 They save us effort, but yes, we do need time for it.
 A 5-day challenge isn’t a “5-day” thing for us as HOSTS.
 But they’re definitely worth a shot, for the benefits they bring are unmatchable.

 If your challenge is directly aimed at solving the problem, you’re sure they have, it’ll do wonders.